Built to withstand the rigors of the harshest environments

 Winmate understands the need for ruggedness and uninterrupted productivity when it comes to operating in challenging environments.
 Our rugged, mobile tablets, handhelds and fixed-mount displays increase operational efficiencies, integrate seamlessly into enterprise, and deliver low-cost reliability for data collection and communications.

 Whether tracking a fleet, mapping a mine, or monitoring equipment and production on an oil rig, Winmate provides a variety of rugged form factors with flexible options for connectivity, and data collection and management.

-Winmate's rugged mobile solutions are built to withstand rigors of the harshest environments and every product undergoes the scrutiny of two standards: Ingress Protection (IP) rating system and United States Military Standard Environmental Engineering Considerations and Laboratory Tests Standard (MIL-STD).
+Winmate's rugged mobile solutions are built to withstand rigors of the harshest environments and every product undergoes the scrutiny of two standards: Ingress Protection (IP) rating system and United States Defence Standard Environmental Engineering Considerations and Laboratory Tests Standard (MIL-STD).
 Our rugged mobile devices are built to last, reducing total cost of ownership over time.

 Total Cost of Ownership (TCO)

 Consumer grade products with their lower initial cost may seem to be the more attraction option for enterprise and businesses for their computing need.
 However, one can do a simple analysis of total cost of owership (TCO) to reveal that consumer grade products can end up costing the enterprise and business much more.
 Considering the computing needs of enterprise and businesses, the cost of devices is not just the initial purchase cost, but we also need to examine the cost of operation and most importantly, cost of failures.